 Just when they had thought of going global, the pandemic struck and the whole plan had to change.
 This happened when the team was in the middle of creating global reports in collaboration with these MarTech companies.
 But they quickly realised that whatever they were building was not making sense at all because things had completely changed.
 So they quickly shifted gears.

-Akshatha describes in detail how they shifted gears quickly to make sense and not only do marketing with the content.
+Akshatha describes in detail how they shifted gears quickly to expand marketing beyond the content.
 Here are the key points:

-- Creating COVID reports for businesses: We started in April when a lot of companies around the world did not know what’s happening, what the trends are, what the industry is looking like and how their competition is sparing.
-Companies had questions like- are they the only ones who are doing well or not doing well?
+- Creating COVID reports for businesses: We started in April when a many companies around the world did not know what was happening, what the trends were, what the industry was looking like and how their competition was sparing.
+Companies had questions like, were they the only ones who were doing well or not doing well?

 Our team captured data from different parts of the world, for different regions, and that did well because it was timed well.
 The audience was really looking for some kind of insights from credible sources, and that is what we provided them.

 - Produce information for the new age: We realized that the market is going to change again.
 It might slow down for a while.
 What people want to know is when should we open up, what do we do next?
-So we followed that up with another e-book where we spoke about what do you do when the markets open up?
-The book spoke about issues lik: what do you do if you have been in a similar state as before, if your industry has been unimpacted or your app has or your business has not been impacted?
+So, we followed that up with another e-book where we spoke about what to do when the markets open up?
+The book spoke about issues like, what do you do if you have been in a similar state as before, if your industry has been unimpacted or if your app or business has not been impacted?
 Or, if you’ve seen growth now, how do you handle this?
-And how do you make sure you’re still growing even when the markets open up.
+And how do you make sure you’re still growing even when the markets open up?

 This report was designed with the goal to get maximum downloads in terms of the reach that we wanted to get.
 We got 40-50% of our downloads from the US, European region, which was a success for us.

-- On the field marketing: We completely transitioned to a series of video interviews or webinars that spoke about the same topic around COVID and what’s happening and what different companies are seeing in their regions.
-We also spoke to our customers, got snippets from them.
+- On the field marketing: We completely transitioned to a series of video interviews or webinars that spoke about the same topic around COVID and what was happening and what different companies were seeing in their regions.
+We also spoke to our customers and got snippets from them.

-We saw what campaigns are changing because travel companies like OYO had nothing to do because there was a lockdown around the world and there was nobody who was going to book rooms.
+We saw what campaigns were changing because travel companies like OYO had nothing to do because there was a lockdown around the world and there was nobody who was going to book rooms.
 So what do they do?
 So even companies like OYO did a lot of different things.
 They created games on their app, so their users could come in and play those games.
 They started sending out newsletters.
-So there was a lot of shift happening and we knew that we were at the center point and we could get all of this information, pass it on to people who are consuming our content.
+So, there was a huge shift and we knew that we were at the center point and we could get all of this information, pass it on to people who were consuming our content.
 So we started creating a series of blogs where every week we would post updates saying, this is what’s happening.